Lasso This Merlot: Red Diamond Wines Shine Brilliantly

 From the tasting notes: “Our Washington Merlot opens with a beautifully knit blackberry, cherry, and spice scented nose with a toasty oak background.
 Sweet fruit on the palate is complemented by medium-bodied but firm tannins.
 Red Diamond celebrates the personality of Washington’s distinctive red wines.
 Layers of luscious flavors are revealed in each bottle, exuding style and confidence.
 Our Red Diamond Merlot is a shining example of Washington’s best varietal – a polished wine with softly spiced black cherry, berry and plum flavors.”

-Don’t limit yourself to just the Merlot… they also make a Shiraz, Malbec, and Chardonnay!
+Don’t limit yourself to just the Merlot… they also make other wines, including Shiraz, Malbec, and Chardonnay!
 I can personally vouch for the Cab, it’s outstanding.

 A rule of thumb: any wine you cook with must also taste good.
 It need not be expensive, but taste good it must!
 (Like Yoda I speak, expert therefore I be).